Terrace of the Hotel Syrene, Sorrento

 But Tasso was famous as much for his own tumultuous life as for his poetry.
 In those days, writers, poets, artists and musicians usually lived as courtiers with the rulers of Italian city-states.
 They were often honoured members of the court, bringing prestige to the city.
 Tasso’s most lasting involvement was with the court of Duke Alfonso II of Ferrara.
 Theirs was a stormy relationship.
 Tasso was suspicious and paranoid, often complained of imagined slights, and occasionally even became violent.
 When he threatened a servant with a knife, the Duke first arrested him, but then, as a rest cure, took his distracted poet to his country seat of Belriguardo.
 There, something happened – perhaps an unwise love affair – that made Tasso flee to Sorrento and the care of his sister Cornelia.
 He couldn’t stay away from Ferrara, though.
 After he returned, he became so violent that the Duke, believing him insane, had him confined to the madhouse of St. Anne.
 There he remained for seven years, writing.
 He was eventually released into the custody of Vincenzo Gonzaga, Prince of Mantua.

-The Memoria Plaque in Hotel Tramontano’s Garden
+The Memorial Plaque in Hotel Tramontano’s Garden

 Mantua didn’t please him, however, and he went on a lonely odyssey from one great court to another, always honoured as a genius, but finding no happiness.
 At length he reached Rome, where Pope Clement VIII offered to crown him Poet Laureate of Rome.
 It was too late, though: worn out with wandering and his exhausting madness, he died in the Monastery of Sant’Onofrio in Rome, aged 51.